sotoy/BlurFacesInDatasets/README.md

 ## Installation:
 Ensure that docker is installed in your system.
 If not, follow the [official webpage](https://docs.docker.com/engine/install/)

+## Data Preparation
+The code operates on all files contained in a directory, **including those in subfolders**.
+Therefore, the existing folder structure does not have to be altered.
+[!CAUTION]
+The blurring pipeline modifies images **inplace**.
+Please make sure to not apply blurring on the original data.
+Instead operate on a copy of the dataset for security reasons.

 ## Usage
 ### Step 1: Build the Docker Image:
 Navigate to the directory containing the Dockerfile and build the docker: